Dutch Golden Age: Geography

-Dutch Empire
+Dutch colonial empire

 Outside of Europe, the Republic also prospered.
-The Dutch East India Company (VOC) and the Dutch West India Company (WIC) not only obtained a monopoly on the spice trade, their ships also controlled the world's seas.
+The VOC and the Dutch West India Company (GWC) not only obtained a monopoly on the spice trade, their ships also controlled the world's seas.
 This was very much against the wishes of England, which was envious of the economic success of the Republic.
 Although they had both fought the Spanish during the Eighty Years War, the two countries were diametrically opposed when the Republic captured a large colonial empire.
 This led to the Anglo-Dutch Wars.

 The prosperity gained from this was accompanied by horrors against the local population.
 For example, in 1621, Jan Pieterszoon Coen had almost all the inhabitants of the Banda Islands massacred, see Dutch conquest of the Banda Islands.

 For a short time, the Republic seemed very successful in Brazil.
 The Dutch had succeeded in taking the coast between the mouth of the Amazon and the São Francisco (a river south of Recife) from the Portuguese.
-Under governor John Maurice, Prince of Nassau-Siegen (1637-1644), the lucrative sugar trade was largely in Dutch hands.
+Under governor John Maurice, Prince of Nassau-Siegen (1637–1644), the lucrative sugar trade was largely in Dutch hands.

 Curaçao was conquered in 1634.
 By 1648, Aruba and Bonaire were also in Dutch hands.
 A promising colony in North America was New Amsterdam (in present-day New York City).

 The role that the Netherlands was able to play in the transatlantic slave trade was the result of a series of conquests against the Portuguese.
 Trade routes of African slaves in the seventeenth century ran largely through Elmina in Ghana to Brazil and the Caribbean Islands.
 Elmina was conquered in 1637, Axim in 1642.
 In 1641, led by Cornelis Jol, Angola was also conquered.
 It is estimated that more than 550,000 people were brought to America in slavery by Dutch ships.
 Conditions during these voyages were miserable, and it was commonplace for large numbers of enslaved people to die before they reached their destination.
 In addition to the personal hardships of enslaved people, the trade also massively disrupted African societies.
 Estimates of the direct profitability vary, but without slavery the colonization of the Americas would have looked very different.

 Asian slaves were also traded extensively.
 The slave was indispensable in the economy of the Dutch colonial empire in the Golden Age as a labor force; in the second half of the seventeenth century, half of the inhabitants of Batavia were unfree.